 Affecting The Effects, 2nd Edition, Statement

-How does a rainforest survive the pace of human encroachment?
+How does a rainforest survive the pace of human intrusion?
 Is a rainforest even worth saving when land resources are rapidly vanishing?
 Difficult questions to answer in a time where difficult choices need to be made.
 In the war between humans and nature, progress can only be measured from battle to battle.
-My new artistic series is an attempt to highlight the combined effects of these battles with the long term hope of affecting positively the final outcomes.
-I also attempted to portray a different way to showcase the beauty, the inside/out view of the DNA soul if you will, of the Daintree and the way I emotionally reacted to it, rather than presenting a straight photograph.
+My series is an attempt to highlight the combined effects of these battles with the long term hope of affecting positively the final outcomes.
+I also attempt to portray a different way to showcase the beauty, the inside/out view of the DNA soul if you will, of the Daintree and the way I emotionally reacted to it, rather than presenting a straight photograph.

 I was inspired to learn about the mission of a non-profit organization called Rainforest Rescue.
 The purpose of this organization is to promote and protect the world’s rainforests.
 One of their projects is called the Daintree Buy Back and Protect Forever, which purchases local properties from private landholders of high conservation value surrounded by World Heritage rainforests.
 This land is then added back to the protected tracts of land in Australia that are part of the World Heritage locations.
 These acquisitions in the Daintree contribute to long term plans for the creation of protective corridors for the endangered Cassowary.
 This ostrich-like bird is a vital contributor to the proliferation of plant life within the rainforest.
 The mission of Rainforest Rescue is a perfect example of how our efforts can affect or change the negative effects of our human devastation.